-Pianos with low 4th A4 Numbers don’t really – or shall I say – haven’t yet, caused me much problem.
+Pianos with low 4th A4 Numbers haven’t caused me much problem.

-I find it interesting how it seems like working on a piano with a low 4th A4 Number results in a slightly more narrow prime 5th, just like it does working with a high 4th A4 number: both results in slightly more narrow pair of prime 5ths.
+Isn’t it t interesting how it seems the end result is the same?
+Mapping a piano with a low 4th A4 Number results in a slightly more narrow prime 5th; and mapping a piano with a high 4th A4 number can also result in slightly more narrow pair of prime 5ths.
 After all it’s a piano, each with their own iH.